libsbmljs/webpack-example/readme.md

 When creating a Webpack project, you need to create a file called webpack.config.js to tell Webpack what options to use.
 In this repository, one is already created for you.
 Refer to the official [Webpack tutorial](https://webpack.js.org/guides/getting-started/) for an explanation of the fields in this file.
 We will cover only the parts that are required for using libsbmljs.

+There are four requirements to using Emscripten-generated modules in Webpack, and they are listed below.

 ### 1. Ignore Plugin

 By default, Emscripten will try to to use the Node.js `fs` module (which doesn't exist in the browser).
 Tell Webpack to disable this by using the Webpack Ignore Plugin in your `webpack.config.js` file.